Need2Code-AB/MoveNextOnEnter.js/README.md

 - **Company**: Need2Code AB
 - **Contact**: [anders@need2code.se](mailto:anders@need2code.se)

+## A Note from the Creator

+I've decided to share this script as a token of gratitude to the open-source community.
+I've been on the consuming end of open-source for a long time and have benefitted immensely from the contributions of developers worldwide.
+Open-source is a symbiotic relationship, and sharing this script is my way of giving back.
+I hope it serves you as well as the open-source community has served me.

 ## Overview

 `MoveNextOnEnter` is a JavaScript object that defines behavior for navigating through form input fields.
 When the user presses the Enter key, focus is shifted to the next input field in a predefined sequence.